-Several of the future flood alleviation schemes detailed below have not yet received full technical approval from the Environment Agency.
+Several of the future flood alleviation schemes detailed below have not yet received full planning approval.
 Therefore, there is a possibility that they may not be constructed.
 In addition, dates for completion of schemes and the numbers of properties benefitting from the defences are subject to change.